TatyanaC23/SQL/README.md

 #Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Please do not hestitate to reach out with any questions.
+This respository showcases examples of SQL I've written.
+Please feel free to review the contents, and contact me if you have any questions or require further information.